Skip to content

 Where does the authorization happen?

-Authorization is still performed by the realm the user is connecting to.
-That means the permissions will be those granted by the local RBAC configuration for the realm.
-Bondy SSO only handles authentication.
+Authorization is still performed by the realm to which the user is connecting.
+This means that the user's permissions will be governed by the local RBAC configuration for that realm.
+Same Sign-on is only used for authentication.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-ShareAlike (CC-BY-SA) 4.0 International license.